 The lifespan of a nerite snail typically depends on prevailing conditions in the tank.
-In the wild they can live up to three years.
+In the wild, they can live up to 3 years.
 With proper tank conditions, they can live much longer.
 However, some breeds of nerite snails are said to live for less than two years.

 Nerite snails are found along the coastline of the Indian, Pacific, and Atlantic oceans.
-They will migrate to salt, brackish, and freshwater as they feed, grow and reproduce.
-It is therefore vital to mimic their natural habitat as much as possible.
+They will migrate to salt, brackish, and freshwater as they feed, grow, and reproduce.
+Therefore, mimicking their natural habitat as much as possible is vital.

 1. Temperature